lexeremin/dotfiles/README.md

 > [!NOTE]
 > It will depend on your package manager, but most of the packages are available in the official repositories.

-## Automatic Setup
+## Automated Setup

 You can use `setup.sh` to automatically backup and symlink configuration files.
 It will backup your current configuration:

-- zsh files in the `$HOME` directory to and add `fileName.bak` to the end of all related files.
+- zsh files in the `$HOME` directory will be renamed to `fileName.bak` they will only be renamed if they exist.
-- directories in the `$HOME/.config/` that interfere with the symlinking configuration and rename them to `dirName.bak`.
+- directories in the `$HOME/.config/` that interfere with the symlinking configuration will be renamed to `dirName.bak`.
+- file `.zshenv` will be created in the `$HOME` directory with the content `ZDOTDIR=$HOME/.config/zsh`.

 > [!CAUTION]
 > Before executing the script, make sure you understand what it does!